 - Sunset at Arpoador

 |Day #6||- Day trip|

 |Day #7||- Museu do Amanhã

 Weather will play a big role in this plan.
 It’s important that you are flexible enough to change your plans when facing a rainy or an extremely hot day.

 I highly recommend you stay in the Zona Sul (the Southern Zone) of Rio.
 Not only is the safest and with larger police presence, it’s also the best communicated to get around to several sights.
 Zona Sul includes the areas of Copacabana, Ipanema, Botafogo and Flamengo.

 Injoy Hostel, Botafogo

 Located in a very local neighborhood, well-connected and in a specific street with its own security guard, I can say I’ve always felt safe.
-Plus, they’ve got mega-friendly staff!
+Plus, they’ve got a mega-friendly staff!
 Book now

 Safety in Rio

 OK, let’s get real.
 Yes, you’ll need to be careful in Rio, crime do exist and unfortunately muggers don’t waste an opportunity.